tatobi/techchallange/README.md

 aws cloudformation describe-stacks --stack-name techchallange-01 --output table | grep OutputValue

 ```
-__NOTE__: please to wait a few secs to see the data on the URL because the Serverless Aurora cold-start needs time.
+__NOTE__: please to wait a few secs to see the data on the URL because the Serverless Aurora cold-start needs warmup.
 This parameter can be changed.

 - delete stack: